P1336 CHEVROLET - Crankshaft Position System Variation Not Learned

 - Signal plate may be damage

-Labor: 1.0The cost of diagnosing the P1336 CHEVROLET code is 1.0 hour of labor.
+Labor: 1.0The cost to diagnose the P1336 CHEVROLET code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.

 - Engine Light ON (or Service Engine Soon Warning Light)